NYPL/engineering-general/standards/manual-testing.md

 Developers should ensure their work is thoroughly covered by unit tests and, when appropriate, Playwright or API integration tests.
 For minor fixes or changes, developer discretion should be sufficient without requiring a QA team member's approval.

+For guidance on our overall approach to automated testing, please refer to our [Automated Testing Strategy](https://docs.google.com/document/d/1ZcIcFLrYx7UJptqEA737b_8gNXljVG23RVv9_q9zp18/edit?usp=sharing).

 The responsibility for writing tests isn't strictly divided between Engineers (unit tests) and QA Engineers (Playwright tests).
 The engineer developing a feature or fixing a bug should write the most appropriate test to ensure their code functions correctly and provides confidence in their work.
 QA Engineers will then supplement these efforts by identifying and addressing testing gaps, developing additional automated tests based on product requirements, ensuring automated tests are being written as part of the development process, and conducting regular manual testing, as detailed further in this document.

-_Note: We don’t yet have a formally recommended process for the split between what should be covered by a unit test versus what should be covered by another kind of test.
-We are working this out as we go, and we hope to collaborate with engineering teams to strike the right balance over the next few months._

-_What we do know:_

-- _Tests that run on PRs should run relatively quickly (ideally \~15 minutes or less)_
-- _A more robust suite of tests should run automatically on QA/Staging environments after every deployment_
-- _Devs & QA Engineers should all know how to debug and fix issues related to any and all automated test suites.
-One QA engineer can’t be the bottleneck to fix a broken test in a CI/CD pipeline._

 ### The "Ready for QA" Column Revisited

 Historically, the "Ready for QA" column on Jira boards signified that a QA person needed to review and approve a ticket before it could progress.
-While the Research Catalog team has developed an intuitive understanding of which tickets truly require QA review, this document aims to formalize that understanding and align it with the new emphasis on automation.

-_Note: Chris and Sam will work with PjMs to formalize a recommendation here._
+For many teams, this column became a bottleneck, with tickets lingering and waiting for manual testing.
+Some teams have since removed this column entirely and instead assign manual testing tickets directly to the QA Engineer.
+Others still use the column.

+Teams should use whatever workflow best supports their needs, but it's important to monitor how many tickets are regularly placed in this column for manual testing and whether it is causing delays in deploying to production.
+With a greater focus on automation, the number of tickets requiring manual QA should trend downward over time.
+If the "Ready for QA" column is becoming a bottleneck, consider revisiting your team's process or reducing reliance on manual testing for routine changes.

 ### Importance of Acceptance Criteria